 With no recourse available, in late January 1865 Davis nominated Lee for the position of General-in-Chief.
 On February 1, Samuel Cooper, Adjutant and Inspector General (CSA) informed Lee that the Confederate Senate had confirmed his appointment.
 On February 6, Cooper, issued General Orders, No. 3 announcing that Lee was officially General-in-Chief of the Confederate Armies.

-While Sherman’s army ravaged South Carolina, Federal forces in North Carolina were in the final stages of completing the Union blockade of the Confederacy’s Atlantic seacoast.
-On February 12, 1865, troops commanded by Major General John Schofield began operations against Wilmington, North Carolina, the Confederacy’s last open port on the Atlantic.
-Attempts by Confederate General Braxton Bragg’s 6,600 defenders to halt Schofield’s 12,000 soldiers proved fruitless.
+While Sherman’s army ravaged South Carolina, federal forces in North Carolina were in the final stages of completing the Union blockade of the Confederacy’s Atlantic seacoast.
+On February 12, 1865, troops commanded by John Schofield began operations against Wilmington, North Carolina, the Confederacy’s last open port on the Atlantic.
+Attempts by Braxton Bragg’s 6,600 defenders to halt Schofield’s 12,000 soldiers proved fruitless.
 On the night of February 21-22, Bragg ordered the destruction of Wilmington’s stores, and his troops evacuated the city.

 As Sherman moved north nearly unabated, alarmed Southerners called for Lee to stop the Union marauders.
 Lee redeployed the remnants of the Army of Tennessee to bolster the Confederate forces in the Carolinas.
 On February 22, 1865, the General-in-Chief ordered General Joseph E. Johnston to “Assume command of the Army of Tennessee and all troops in Department of South Carolina, Georgia, and Florida.”
 Lee ordered Johnston to “Concentrate all available forces and drive back Sherman.”
 On the same day, Johnston advised Lee that “It is too late to expect me to concentrate troops capable of driving back Sherman.
 The remnant of the Army of Tennessee is much divided.”
 Johnston’s assessment was correct.
 On March 6, 1865, Confederate officials added the Department of Southern Virginia to Johnston’s command.
 The general designated the 20,000 to 25,000 men serving under him in North Carolina as the Army of the South.
 In reality, Johnston’s army was a paper tiger, as he commanded few fit soldiers.

 Johnston began gathering his forces near Smithfield, North Carolina in early March 1865.
-On March 16, 1865, Major General Henry W. Slocum’s Army of Georgia, which comprised Sherman’s left-wing, attacked Johnston’s entrenched Rebels north of nearby Averasboro, North Carolina, forcing them to fall back to Bentonville.
+On March 16, 1865, Major General Henry W. Slocum‘s Army of Georgia, which comprised Sherman’s left-wing, attacked Johnston’s entrenched Rebels north of nearby Averasboro, North Carolina.
+The federal victory at the Battle of Averasboro forced the Confederates to fall back to Bentonville.
 Often characterized as a defensive general because of his performance during the Peninsula Campaign (1862) and the Atlanta Campaign (1864), Johnston became the aggressor, but the right-wing of Sherman’s army soundly defeated him near Bentonville.

 After the loss at the Battle of Bentonville on March 19, 1865, Johnston withdrew and streamlined his command between April 8 and April 10.
 He assembled his depleted regiments, brigades, and divisions to form three corps commanded by William J. Hardee, Alexander P. Stewart, and Stephen D. Lee.
 Johnston also relieved Braxton Bragg, Lafayette McLaws, and William B. Taliaferro of their commands.
 The reorganized force resumed using the name Army of Tennessee.